Find out when and how to drop baby’s swaddle and still have your baby sleep well. Sleep doesn’t have to be ruined just because the swaddle is dropped!

 - Baby starts to dislike being swaddled

-- Baby is just ready
+- Baby is just ready to drop it

 - Insert your reason here

-What are signs your child is ready to drop the swaddle?
-You can see some reasons in my post, Swaddling: When to Stop?.
-Here is a short list:
+What are signs your little one is ready to drop the swaddle?
+You can see some reasons in my post When To Stop Swaddling Your Baby.

-- Improved Motor Control: Most babies seem to be ready to drop the swaddle between 3-6 months old (but don’t live by that age range–that is most, not all).
+Most babies seem to be ready to drop the swaddle between 3-6 months old (but don’t live by that age range–that is most, not all).
 All babies develop fine and gross motor skills at an individual rate.

-Brinley showed no signs when I started her first arm out, but after a couple of weeks of that she started gettimg mad sometimes at nap time.
+Brinley showed no signs when I started her first arm out, but after a couple of weeks of that she started getting mad sometimes at nap time.
 It wasn’t a huge thing, but it was out of character.
 It wasn’t until I dropped the swaddle all together that she went back to happy.

 Most of all, don’t feel pressure to drop the swaddle or to keep the swaddle.
 If your baby needs to be swaddled longer than “most,” don’t worry about it!
-In a recent poll I did, reader Danielle commented:
+In a poll I did, reader Danielle commented:

 “Looking back, I don’t know why I felt such pressure to stop swaddling her at 3 & 6 months.
 She clearly wasn’t ready at either of those times.
 I was letting other people’s comments make me feel insecure about my decision to swaddle.
 I should have known it wasn’t a big deal and that eventually when she was ready we would stop.”

 If your baby isn’t ready, so long as there is not a safety concern, you don’t need to push it.
-Your baby will be ready some day.
+Your baby will be ready someday.

-Methods for Dropping
+Methods for Dropping the Swaddle